hahnlab/CAGEE/docs/architecture/0015-credible_interval_calculation.md

-We will modify two of the other output files as well: *change.tab* and *clade_results.tab*. *Change.tab* will be modified to show an asterisk by changes for which the credible intervals do not overlap. *clade_results.tab* will no longer count results for which the credible intervals do overlap (i.e. the predicted change is likely to represent a real change).
+We will modify two of the other output files as well: *change.tab* and *clade_results.tab*. *Change.tab* will be modified to show an asterisk by changes for which the credible intervals do not overlap. *clade_results.tab* will only count results for which the credible intervals do not overlap (i.e. the predicted change is likely to represent a real change).

 ## Consequences